yradchen/lemmings/README.md

       [131, 0, 6, 10],
     ],
     animations:{
-      // set to run a continous loop.
+      // set to run in a continuous loop.
 Listing each individual frame and having next: false here would only make the animation run once.
       walkRight: [0,7],
     },
   };